zinw/docker-rockmongo/README.md

-# docker-rockmongo
+# Docker rockmongo
-docker-rockmongo based on centos
+docker-rockmongo which is based on centos image